tu-os-course/TI2726C-Assignments-2016/readme.md

 # Operating Systems Lab Work

-This is the labwork repository for the TU Delft CS - first year's Operating Systems course.
+This is the labwork repository of the second-year Operating Systems course (TI2726-C) of Delft University of Technology.
 The repository contains frames for every assignment solution as well as the assignments in markdown format.

 ## Getting the code

-You can either clone the repository to your machine:
+To get started, you can either clone the repository to your machine:

     git clone https://github.com/tu-os-course/assignments.git